tameravci/jekyll-now/_posts/2020-07-30-Career-ending-dunks.md

 published: true
 ---

 The NBA is back!
 We had two games tonight and both of them were pretty close games even though players looked a little bit rusty.
 I felt pretty entertained, to be honest, I mean, how could you not be with all the virtual crowd?
+It's pretty sweet what Microsoft Teams accomplished for the NBA.

 The LA battle needed a few celebrity virtual fans in the front row but other than that, I thought it's the best they could do..